Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Frobenius-unramified characters

 holds for all integers~$v\geq 1$, or equivalently if

-The disjoint union over~$n$ of the set of Frobenius-unramified characters is denoted~$\funram{\rho}$. \end{definition}
+The disjoint union over~$n$ of the set of Frobenius-unramified characters is denoted~$\funram{\rho}$. \nomenclature[$X$]{$\funram{\rho}$}{Frobenius-unramified characters for~$\rho$} \end{definition}

-\begin{remark} (1) The key point is that since $\rho$ is a representation of $\GL_r$, we can consider the conjugacy class of $\rho(\Fr_{M,k_n}(\chi))$ (in $\GL(V)$, where $\rho$ is a representation on~$V$); a priori, this is not possible for a representation of $\garith{M}$, unless we know that the conjugacy class of the Frobenius automorphism of $H^0_c(G_{\bar{k}},M_{\chi})$ happens to be conjugate to some element of the arithmetic tannakian group.
+\begin{remark} (1) The key point is that since $\rho$ is a representation of $\GL_r$, we can consider the conjugacy class of $\rho(\Fr_{M,k_n}(\chi))$ (in $\GL(V)$, where $\rho$ is a representation on~$V$); a priori, this is not meaningful for a representation of $\garith{M}$, unless we know that elements of the conjugacy class of the Frobenius automorphism of $H^0_c(G_{\bar{k}},M_{\chi})$ are conjugate to some element of the arithmetic tannakian group, which is unique up to conjugacy in $\garith{M}$.